ProjectEvergreen/greenwood-demo-adapter-vercel/README.md

 You can now run these npm scripts
 - `npm run dev` - Start the demo with Greenwood local dev server
 - `npm run serve` - Start the demo with a production Greenwood build
-- `npm run vercel` - Start a local Vercel server with [Vercel CLI](https://vercel.com/docs/cli ) (Greenwood live reload not supported)
+- `npm run serve:vercel` - Generate a production build and start a local Vercel server with the [Vercel CLI](https://vercel.com/docs/cli) for local testing.
+(Greenwood live reload not supported)

 > 👉 **Note**: _If deploying to your own Vercel instance, make sure you set the NodeJS version to `18.x` in your Vercel project's General settings_.